Mouhammed-Ali Dhaini

-Mouhammed-Ali Najib Dhaini (مُحَمَّد عَلِيّ نَجِيب دَهِينِيّ; born 1 March 1994) is a footballer who plays as a defensive midfielder for club Ansar.
+Mouhammed-Ali Najib Dhaini (محمد علي نجيب دهيني; born 1 March 1994) is a footballer who plays as a defensive midfielder or centre-back.
+Born in Sweden, he has played for the Lebanon national team.

 Having begun his senior career in Sweden at Division 3 side BK Olympic in 2013, Dhaini joined Torns IF in the Division 2 in 2017, helping them gain promotion to the Division 1 in his first season.
 In 2020, he joined Superettan club Trelleborgs FF.
 Dhaini moved to Lebanon in 2023, joining Ansar.

-Born in Sweden, Dhaini is of Lebanese descent; he made his senior debut for Lebanon in 2020.

 Club career

 Torns IF

-Dhaini joined Swedish Division 2 side Torns IF on 2 January 2017.
+Having previously played for BK Olympic, Dhaini joined Swedish Division 2 side Torns IF on 2 January 2017.
 He played 27 games, 25 in the league and two in the Svenska Cupen, helping his side gain promotion to the Division 1.
 Dhaini was nominated 2017 Torns FF Player of the Year for his performances.

 In the Division 1, Dhaini played a total of 59 games (29 in 2018 and 30 in 2019), scoring once in 2018 against Utsiktens BK.
 Dhaini played 90 games in total for Torns IF.